-At revaluation, the government adjusts the value of business rates to reflect changes in the property market.
+At revaluation, the Valuation Office Agency (VOA) adjusts the rateable value of business properties to reflect changes in the property market.

 It usually happens every 5 years.
 The most recent revaluation came into effect in England and Wales on 1 April 2010, based on rateable values from 1 April 2008.